The Evolution Of The 3-Point Line In Basketball

 Frequently asked questions

-The NBA 3-point line is 23 feet 9 inches (7.24 meters) from the basket.
-This distance was introduced in the 1979-80 season and has been a significant part of the game ever since.
+The 3-point line in the NBA is 23 feet 9 inches (7.24 m) from the center of the basket.

 Written by